Residential Asphalt Companies Nashville

 The Challenges of Long Driveways

-- Difficult Maintenance – An incredibly long driveway makes maintenance and repair very hard and could cause the paving material to wear down over time.
+- Maintenance Difficulties – An incredibly long driveway makes maintenance and repair very hard and could cause the paving material to wear down over time.

-- Differences in Subgrade Construction – The subgrade underneath of your driveway needs to adapt to the type of soil underneath of it, and with long driveways, this subgrade is likely to be very different along its full length.
+- Subgrade Construction Difference – The subgrade underneath of your driveway needs to adapt to the type of soil underneath it, and with long driveways, this subgrade is likely to be very different along its full length.

-- Water Runoff Problems – Long driveways need a slight arch that lets water roll off of its edges.
+- Water Runoff – Long driveways need a slight arch that lets water roll off of their edges.
 Maintaining this grade over a long distance can be a major challenge and requires a lot of careful consideration.

 All of these considerations make paving a long driveway a real challenge.
 For example, you may end up noticing wear and tear along the length of the driveway long before you should.
 Even worse, cracks, potholes, and other issues may also pop up from time to time.
 Thankfully, full-depth asphalt can help provide you with the strong driveway that you need.